yargs/yargs/docs/api.md

 <a name="prechecksmiddleware"></a>.preChecksMiddleware(callbacks)
 ------------------------------------

 Define global middleware functions to be called first and before validation checks are done, in list order, for all cli commands.
 The `callbacks` parameter can be a function or a list of functions.
-Each callback gets passed a reference to argv.
+Each callback gets passed a reference to argv and a context.

 The difference between the `preChecksMiddleware` and `middleware` is this middle ware runs before required fields are checked (in addition to valid values within options and commands).
 This gives a program the opportunity to populate options, commands and other settings before the validation checks are done.
 A common use case for the preChecksMiddleware is if there is a required parameter or option that can be inferred by the context (e.g., the current path, or maybe a git directory the shell is currently in, or perhaps from previous executions).